scy-phy/minicps/README.md

     # vim /etc/default/grub

 then add `ipv6.disable=1` as first parameter in the string.
-Note that the `...` poriton of the string depends on your grub config.
+Note that the `...` portion of the string depends on your grub config.

     GRUB_CMDLINE_LINUX_DEFAULT="ipv6.disable=1 ..."